nickemma/CodeSync-AI/README.md

 ## 🙏 Acknowledgments

-Special thanks to all contributors, open-source maintainers, and the developer community for their support and inspiration.
-This project leverages many open-source tools and libraries—your work makes innovation possible!
+Special thanks to our amazing contributors and the open-source community:

+- **Open Source Libraries:** React, Go, Python, Docker, and countless others
+- **AI/ML Partners:** OpenAI, Hugging Face for providing excellent APIs
+- **Infrastructure:** Kong, Prometheus, Grafana for robust tooling
+- **Community:** All our beta users and feedback providers

 ## 📄 License